janvandan/Strava-KudoAll/README.md

 Could be use via an external launcher like Greasemonkey.

-Current script to use : https://github.com/janvandan/Strava-KudoAll/blob/master/stravaallkudoII.js
+from 2021-08-10 : Current script to use : https://github.com/janvandan/Strava-KudoAll/blob/master/stravaallkudoII.js

 Archives :
-stravaallkudo.js (before july 2021).
+from 2019-08-20 to 2021-07-31 : stravaallkudo.js.
 Or, simply via the console, same as the "document.querySelectorAll('button.js-add-kudo').forEach(node => node.click());" line.